RutledgeLab/2024_language_sentiment_depression/data/README.md

   - Participants who dropped out may still have LIWC sentiment scores but are missing human and ChatGPT sentiment scores (e.g., Study 1 Participant ID 5).
 The drop-out participants were excluded from all our analyses, and thus we did not collect their human and ChatGPT sentiment scores to reduce analysis costs.
   - Text data of written responses provided by each participant are not publicly available.
 While the open-ended questions asked participants not to include any identifiable information, some responses contained information that may be sensitive and personal to the participants.
 To protect confidentiality, the text data was excluded from the sharable data files.

+* `study[1|2]_language_word_count.csv` include word count for each of the nine text responses and for aggregated text responses per participant.
+  - `wc` means word count in the column names.
+  - The numbers following `wc_` (i.e., 1, 2, 3, ..., 9) in these columns represent the open-ended question numbers.

 * `\SI` includes data csv files for replicating the key analyses reported in the SI Appendix.